Naresh-4ai/MedLens_MRI/README.md

-# 🩺 MedLens
+## 🩺 MedLens — Medical Report Intelligence

+> *“See every patient's history through one intelligent lens.”*

-**MedLens (Medical Report Intelligence)** is a medical document intelligence and doctor-assistance system built with Python, LangGraph, OpenAI, Qdrant, Neo4j, and Streamlit.
+**MedLens** is a prototype medical document intelligence and doctor-assistance system designed to bring a patient's scattered medical records together into one intelligent view.

-MedLens is designed to process multiple patient medical records, extract useful medical information, build a chronological timeline, store semantic information in a vector database, maintain relationships in a knowledge graph, and provide a conversational assistant for doctors.
+Built with **Python, LangGraph, OpenAI, Qdrant, Neo4j, and Streamlit**, MedLens processes multiple medical documents, extracts clinically relevant information, builds a chronological view of the patient's history, and combines **semantic retrieval with a medical knowledge graph** to help doctors quickly understand the patient's records.

+Instead of treating every report as an isolated PDF, MedLens connects information across **prescriptions, laboratory reports, discharge summaries, radiology reports, consultation notes, medical certificates, and other patient documents**.
+This allows the doctor to explore a patient's history through a conversational assistant rather than manually searching through every document.

+### Prototype

+MedLens is currently a **prototype / research-oriented project** focused on exploring how **Agentic AI, RAG, vector databases, and knowledge graphs** can work together to make longitudinal medical records easier to understand and retrieve.

+The goal is not to replace existing clinical systems or medical professionals, but to demonstrate how an intelligent layer can sit on top of a patient's existing records and provide **context-aware access to medical history**.

-> **Important:** MedLens is an AI-assisted medical-record retrieval and
-> summarization system.
-It does not diagnose diseases, prescribe
+> ⚠️ **Medical Disclaimer:** MedLens is an AI-assisted medical-record retrieval and summarization prototype.
+It is not a medical device or a substitute for professional clinical judgment.
+It does not diagnose diseases, prescribe medication, recommend treatment, or make independent clinical decisions.
-> medication, or recommend treatment.

 ------------------------------------------------------------------------